-He told me about the two jobs that were in the local newspaper but cautioned me that he thought I was over qualified for both of them.
-He then said, “Not to worry, after seeing your education and experience, I have an executive position that I think would be a great fit, The plus side is it pays a salary that is commiserate with the responsibilities.”
+He told me about the two jobs that were in the local newspaper but cautioned me that he thought I was overqualified for both of them.
+He then said, “Not to worry, after seeing your education and experience, I have an executive position that I think would be a great fit, The plus side is it pays a salary that is equal to the responsibilities.”

-He set me up an appointment with the head of personnel at the med group.
+He set me up an appointment with the head of personnel at the medical group.